Aloncie/Rwal/README.md

 ---

 **Rwal** is a hybrid CLI wallpaper utility that combines an interactive terminal interface with a silent, daemon‑like mode for regular wallpaper changes.
-It fetches images from [Wallhaven](https://wallhaven.cc) based on user‑defined keywords and sets them via D‑Bus on KDE Plasma (with cross‑platform support planned).
+It fetches images from [Wallhaven](https://wallhaven.cc).
 Built with modern C++20 and Qt5.

 ---